 Frequently asked questions for Clobetasol

-No, do not stop taking Clobetasol and finish the full course of treatment even if you feel better.
+Q. Can I stop taking Clobetasol when my symptoms are relieved?No, do not stop taking Clobetasol and finish the full course of treatment even if you feel better.
 Your symptoms may improve before your treatment is complete.
-Stopping Clobetasol before your treatment is completed can bring back your symptoms of skin.
+Stopping Clobetasol before your treatment is completed can bring back your symptoms.

 Q. Does Clobetasol cause dangerous skin reactions?Local skin reactions are quite rare with Clobetasol.
 Being an anti-inflammatory drug, it is used to treat skin diseases, skin reactions, and eczemas.
 Still, skin reactions can occur in a person who is hypersensitive to Clobetasol.
 It is important to leave the affected area open after applying Clobetasol as using occlusive dressings (air- and water-tight dressing) can lead to skin reactions.
 If not by the medicine itself, sometimes the reactions are also caused by the added excipients with the medications.
 Inform your doctor immediately in case you encounter any skin reactions.